Taongajere/Recipes-Website/README.md

-# git_try
-this is just a try for github and creating repos
+This is a tryout pure HTML landing page.